fperazzi/proSR/README.md

 ![](data/prosr-teaser.jpg)

 ProSR is an SISR method designed upon the principle of multi-scale progressiveness.
-The architecture resembles an asymmetric pyramidal structure with more layers in the lower levels to enable high upsampling ratios while remaining efficient.
-The training procedure implements the learning paradigm of curriculum learning by gradually increasing the difficulty of the learning task.
+The architecture resembles an asymmetric pyramidal structure with more layers in the upper levels to enable high upsampling ratios while remaining efficient.
+The training procedure implements the paradigm of curriculum learning by gradually increasing the difficulty of the task.
 ![](data/prosr-arch.jpg)

 ## Usage